IsaiahSimon/chateau-chai/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps:

 ### Installation

-This is an example of how to list things you need to use the software and how to install them.

 ```sh
 # Clone the repo